Rich pickings for HMRC? The new UK tax rules on “property-rich companies”

 For some years now, non-residents have been exposed to tax on gains realised on disposals of residential property in the UK.
 However, until now, gains accruing on the disposal of commercial property have been tax-free for non-UK resident investors.
 This disparity has been rectified by the Finance Act 2019, which has brought the rules on the taxation of residential and commercial property gains into broad alignment.

-For an overview of the property-related tax changes effected by the Finance Act 2019, see here (which considers the impact of the changes for individuals and trustees) and see here (which looks at what the changes mean for corporate and institutional investors).
+For an overview of the property-related tax changes effected by the Finance Act 2019, see here.

 The legislation does not itself refer to interests in “property-rich companies”.
 However, this term is convenient shorthand for companies whose value is substantially derived from UK land, whose shares are, if disposed of by a non-resident, capable of giving rise to a UK tax charge on any resultant gain.